-After the graduation ceremony, the new graduates slowly descend the steps at the side of the stage.
+The new graduates exit at the side of the stage.
 They hug each other.
-Many are in tears. they meet up with parents, take pictures, and gradually leave the area.
+Many are in tears.
+They meet up with parents, take pictures, and gradually leave the area.

 The stage is empty, but not for long.